-In higher category theory a notion of -categories or -categories is said to be semi-strict, if these higher categories are, somewhat vaguely, as strict as possible while still being equivalent to general weak higher categories.
+In higher category theory a notion of -categories or -categories is said to be semi-strict, if these higher categories are, somewhat vaguely, as strict as possible while still being equivalent to general weak higher categories – a kind of rectification statement.

 For , even strict n-categories are semi-strict, but this does not hold for .